32-bit computing

-In computer architecture, 32-bit computing refers to computer systems with a processor, memory, and other major system components that operate on data in 32-bit units.
+In computer architecture, 32-bit computing refers to computer systems with a processor, memory, and other major system components that operate on data in a maximum of 32-bit units.
 Compared to smaller bit widths, 32-bit computers can perform large calculations more efficiently and process more data per clock cycle.
-Typical 32-bit personal computers also have a 32-bit address bus, permitting up to 4 GB of RAM to be accessed; far more than previous generations of system architecture allowed.
+Typical 32-bit personal computers also have a 32-bit address bus, permitting up to 4 GiB of RAM to be accessed, far more than previous generations of system architecture allowed.

 32-bit designs have been used since the earliest days of electronic computing, in experimental systems and then in large mainframe and minicomputer systems.
-The first hybrid 16/32-bit microprocessor, the Motorola 68000, was introduced in the late 1970s and used in systems such as the original Apple Macintosh.
+The first hybrid 16/32-bit microprocessor, the Motorola 68000, was introduced in the late 1970s and used in systems such as the original Macintosh.
 Fully 32-bit microprocessors such as the HP FOCUS, Motorola 68020 and Intel 80386 were launched in the early to mid 1980s and became dominant by the early 1990s.
 This generation of personal computers coincided with and enabled the first mass-adoption of the World Wide Web.
-While 32-bit architectures are still widely-used in specific applications, their dominance of the PC market ended in the early 2000s.
+While 32-bit architectures are still widely-used in specific applications, the PC and server market has moved on to 64 bits with x86-64 and other 64-bit architectures since the mid-2000s with installed memory often exceeding the 32-bit address limit of 4 GiB on entry level computers.
+The latest generation of smartphones have also switched to 64 bits.

 Range for storing integers

 A 32-bit register can store 232 different values.
 The range of integer values that can be stored in 32 bits depends on the integer representation used.
 With the two most common representations, the range is 0 through 4,294,967,295 (232 − 1) for representation as an (unsigned) binary number, and −2,147,483,648 (−231) through 2,147,483,647 (231 − 1) for representation as two's complement.

-One important consequence is that a processor with 32-bit memory addresses can directly access at most 4 GiB of byte-addressable memory (though in practice the limit may be lower).
+One important consequence is that a processor with 32-bit logical or virtual addresses can directly access at most 4 GiB of byte-addressable address space (though in practice the limit may be lower).
+A processor with 32-bit physical addresses can directly access at most 4 GiB of byte-addressable main memory; 32-bit processors may have 32 bits of physical address, fewer than 32 bits of physical address, or more than 32 bits of physical address.